Margaret Thatcher: Challenges to leadership and resignation

-How on earth are the Chancellor and the Governor of the Bank of England, commending the hard ECU as they strive to, to be taken as serious participants in the debate against that kind of background noise?
+How on earth are the Chancellor and the Governor of the Bank of England, [when] commending the hard ECU as they strive to [do], to be taken as serious participants in the debate against that kind of background noise?
 I believe that both the Chancellor and the Governor are cricketing enthusiasts, so I hope that there is no monopoly of cricketing metaphors.
 It is rather like sending your opening batsmen to the crease only for them to find, the moment the first balls are bowled, that their bats have been broken before the game by the team captain.

 On 14 November, Michael Heseltine mounted a challenge for the leadership of the Conservative Party.
 Opinion polls had indicated that he would give the Conservatives a national lead over Labour.
 Although Thatcher led on the first ballot with the votes of 204 Conservative MPs (54.8%) to 152 votes (40.9%) for Heseltine, with 16 abstentions, she was four votes short of the required 15% majority.
 A second ballot was therefore necessary.
 Thatcher initially declared her intention to "fight on and fight to win" the second ballot, but consultation with her cabinet persuaded her to withdraw.
 After holding an audience with the Queen, calling other world leaders, and making one final Commons speech, on 28 November she left Downing Street in tears.
 She reportedly regarded her ousting as a betrayal.
 Her resignation was a shock to many outside Britain, with such foreign observers as Henry Kissinger and Gorbachev expressing private consternation.

 Chancellor John Major replaced Thatcher as head of government and party leader, whose lead over Heseltine in the second ballot was sufficient for Heseltine to drop out.
 Major oversaw an upturn in Conservative support in the 17 months leading to the 1992 general election and led the party to a fourth successive victory on 9 April 1992.
 Thatcher had lobbied for Major in the leadership contest against Heseltine, but her support for him waned in later years.